Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Utility of the latent code for classification

 \section{Utility of the latent code for classification}

 We develop a hybrid classifier model by appending the encoder with additional densely connected layers that map the latent space to a single output node predicting the presence of a \cbc signal in the input (refer to Figure~\ref{ch:RDL:fig:hybridNN_arch}).
 The input to the densely connected layers is the mean-vector {\boldmath$\mu$} of the multivariate Gaussian distribution from the latent space.
 We train this hybrid model in two stages.
 Initially, we froze the encoder and only allowed the appended dense layers to learn the mapping between the latent space and the binary outputs.
 The training data was composed of signal class (\inj dataset) and noise class (\gn and \gl datasets) with $1$'s and $0$'s as targets, respectively.
 The losses for \gn and \gl datasets were weighed down by half to maintain class balance.
 The data were shuffled before the start of training.
-We train the hybrid network for $600$ epochs with a cyclical learning rate varying between $10^{-5}-10^{-4}$ and binary cross-entropy as the loss function with label smoothing set to $0.005$.
+We train the hybrid network for $600$ epochs (run-time $\sim 5$ hours $30$ minutes) with a cyclical learning rate varying between $10^{-5}-10^{-4}$ and binary cross-entropy as the loss function with label smoothing set to $0.005$.
 We used Adam optimiser with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon = 10^{-7}$.
 The gradients were clipped at a maximum value of $50$.
 At the end of the training of the first stage, both training and validation accuracies were close to $99.6\%$ while the losses saturated around $42.4$.
-After the parameters of the densely connected layers were learnt, we further fine-tuned the network for $600$ epochs by making the entire model, including the encoder, trainable.
+After the parameters of the densely connected layers were learnt, we further fine-tuned the network for $600$ epochs (run-time $\sim 6$ hours) by making the entire model, including the encoder, trainable.
 We used a callback function that monitored the validation loss during training and stored the best checkpoint version of the network.
-The best checkpoint had a training accuracy of $99.99\%$ and a validation accuracy of $98.55\%$ while the corresponding loss values are $0.025$ and $0.031$, respectively.
-The evolution of loss and accuracy for the training of hybrid classifier for both frozen and fine-tuning stages are shown in Figure~\ref{ch:RDL:fig:hybridNN_training}.
+The best checkpoint had a training accuracy of $99.99\%$ and a validation accuracy of $99.55\%$ while the corresponding loss values are $0.025$ and $0.031$, respectively.
+The evolution of loss and accuracy for the training of the hybrid classifier for both frozen and fine-tuning stages is shown in Figure~\ref{ch:RDL:fig:hybridNN_training}.
+Note that, especially during fine-tuning, the accuracies appear to stagnate while the binary cross-entropy losses continue to decrease.
+This indicates an increasing separation between the output distributions corresponding to \inj and noise classes.